pomerium/documentation/content/docs/guides/nginx.md

 ---
 title: Nginx
 lang: en-US
-meta:
-  - name: keywords
-    content: pomerium, identity access proxy, nginx
+keywords: [pomerium, identity access proxy, nginx]
-description: >-
-  This guide covers how to use Pomerium to protect services behind an nginx proxy.
+description: This guide covers how to use Pomerium to protect services behind an nginx proxy.
 ---

 # Securing Nginx